thibaudcolas/draftjs-filters/README.md

 }
 ```

-Here are the available options:
+Here are all the available options:

 ```jsx
 // Whitelist of allowed block types. unstyled and atomic are always included.